 It was also reported that India had a growth rate of 1.07, 3.31 and 2.21 in area, production and productivity respectively.
-The most significant growth rate was achieved by Telangana of about 20.98 and 19.14 for Production and Area respectively.
+The most significant growth rate was achieved by Telangana of about 20.98 and 19.14 for production and area respectively.
 While least positive growth in Area (0.21 for Odisha), Production (0.67 for West Bengal) for productivity (1.11 for West Bengal).
 It is also evident that the steepest decline in growth rate was found for Odisha in terms of production (-7.03) where for area, it was observed for West Bengal state (-0.42).
 Simultaneously the slowest negative growth rate in area was observed for Chhattisgarh (-0.06).

 3.2 Instability Index